rhcad/TouchVGCmd/README.md

-# TouchVGCmd - Vector drawing commands
+# TouchVGCmd - Drawing commands

 ## Overview

-TouchVGCmd contains the following cross-platform modules using C++ for vector drawing frameworks:
+TouchVGCmd contains the following cross-platform modules using C++ and TouchVGShape module for vector drawing frameworks:

 - cmdbase: Base classes for deriving more drawing commands.
 - cmdbasic: Commands to draw basic shapes.